Fitness to study

 How a referral is made

-The concerned staff will write a referral, identifying the issues that they think you are facing.
+The concerned staff will write a referral, with the issues that they think you are facing.

 What happens next

-In exceptional cases, the staff on the panel may decide that attending the meeting could have a negative impact on your wellbeing.
+In rare cases, the staff on the panel may decide that attending the meeting could have a strong negative impact on your wellbeing.
 In this case, you might not be invited.

 The meeting

-We encourage you to attend if possible.
-You can bring a friend or companion, or come with someone from the Student Union's Academic Advice service.
+You have the option to bring a friend or family membe.
+Alternatively, you can come with someone from the Student Union's Academic Advice service.

 The meeting will be friendly and supportive.
 Everybody there will treat you with respect.